steeletyphoon/fundamentals-1/hello/README.md

 ![vim](vim-logo.png)

-Here are the vi survival essentials you need to master at this point.
+`vi` is an ancient ***text editor***, almost the first, (which I think was `ed`).
+Ironically it holds its position as the Stradivarius of editors &mdash; especially now that `vim` has improved it.
+Here are the survival essentials you need to master at this point.
 You will learn many more as you grow into this powerful editor:

 * `vi hello` - create and open a new file called `hello`
 * `i` - switch to `INSERT` mode (look in bottom left)